WithHolm/d-buddy/instructions.md

 ### 5. Code Health & Suggestions
 - [x] **Consolidate `BusType`**: Merge the duplicate `BusType` enums from `main.rs` and `bus.rs` into a single definition in `bus.rs`.
 - [x] **Add `Clear` command**: Implement a keybinding to clear the message list for the current view.
-- [ ] **Advanced Filtering**: Extend the filtering capabilities beyond a simple text search to allow filtering by specific fields (e.g., `member=NameAcquired`, `path=/org/freedesktop/DBus`).
+- [x] **Advanced Filtering**: Extend the filtering capabilities beyond a simple text search to allow filtering by specific fields (e.g., `member=NameAcquired`, `path=/org/freedesktop/DBus`).
 - [x] **Add `--check` mode**: Add a command line flag to run the app without the TUI for testing.

 ### 6. UI/UX Enhancements
-- [] Main window can switch between `Session` and `System` buses, but it only shows the active one: please implement a visual indication that there is more. thinking [*session*|**system**] to indicate system is active.
+- [x] Main window can switch between `Session` and `System` buses, but it only shows the active one: please implement a visual indication that there is more. thinking [*session*|**system**] to indicate system is active.
-- [] the > field is only shown after you have pressed up or down to select messages
+- [x] the > field is only shown after you have pressed up or down to select messages
-- [] change filtering key from / to f
+- [x] change filtering key from / to f
-- [] enhance the autofiler selection, where you can select sender, member, path, serial
+- [x] enhance the autofiler selection, where you can select sender, member, path, serial
-- [] ability to drill down and get the whole "thread" if 2 applications talk to eachother. each item has serial and reply serial. need to filter so every message and reply is shown.. this "drill down" need to be available from both main ui and details view.
+- [x] ability to drill down and get the whole "thread" if 2 applications talk to eachother. each item has serial and reply serial. need to filter so every message and reply is shown.. this "drill down" need to be available from both main ui and details view.
-- [] remove color from main view if details pane is open
+- [x] remove color from main view if details pane is open
-- [] add is_reply to header in details view. this also needs to be shown in main view with a simple glyph
+- [x] add is_reply to header in details view. this also needs to be shown in main view with a simple glyph
    - example: [timetamp] [glyph if is_reply] ....rest of data like it is now
-- [] fix header in details view: it should be at top besides "Message Details [...↓]" suggestion "Message details [data above or below thingy] {sender} -> {recipient}|{serial}->{reply_serial if is_reply}|{member}:{path}"
+- [x] fix header in details view: it should be at top besides "Message Details [...↓]" suggestion "Message details [data above or below thingy] {sender} -> {recipient}|{serial}->{reply_serial if is_reply}|{member}:{path}"
+- [x] currently you can scroll past the bottom of details view. make sure to disable scroll down or up if the bottom/top is reached.